 Activate Red Hook Local Leaders: Use survey data to advocate for the pressing needs of residents of the NYCHA Red Hook Houses with officials at City Hall, City Council, NYCHA and NYC DOHMH.

-Mobilize the youth voice: Organize youth in response to the recent elimination of NYC’s Summer Youth Employment Program – a vital income opportunity that was previously guaranteed to all Red Hook youth ages 14 – 24.
+Mobilize the youth voice: Organize youth in response to the elimination of NYC’s Summer Youth Employment Program while providing steady income to young people working as Peer Health Educators, Youth Farmers, and Youth Organizers .

-Expand digital access: Advocate for increasing Red Hook Houses residents’ digital access through expansion of our Red Hook WIFI after the network surged by 500% in the first two weeks of response.
+Expand digital access: Advocate for increasing Red Hook Houses residents’ digital access through expansion of our Red Hook WIFI after the network surged by 500% in the weeks following NYC’s initial struggle with the pandemic.

 Support services for 450 Red Hook youth